Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Example:

-After clicking a competitor, you’ll see a detailed comparison of their visibility with your brand.
+When you click on a competitor, you’ll see a detailed comparison of their visibility with your brand.

 In the details you can check: